YasssinNasra/OS_Assignment2/README.md

 It performs tasks such as:

 - Resolving external symbols (functions and variables declared in other files or libraries).
-- Connecting the program with standard system libraries.
+- Connecting the program with standard system libraries shared between the files linked.
 - Producing the final compiled executable.

 A full explanation is included in the answers file.